softwaremill/kuberenetes-fundamentals/docs/Minikube.md

 ## Exercise

 1. Run minikube using 4GB of memory
-1. Start adn delete a minikube cluster
+1. Start and delete a minikube cluster
 1. SSH minikube
 1. Expose a service
 1. Familiarize yourself with the dashboard